davidgc17/David-Garcia/README.md

 I build technical projects that integrate data from APIs, databases and web sources, designing processing workflows and backend components using Python and SQL.

-Currently finishing my **B.Sc. in Physics at the University of Granada**, with a strong focus on analytical problem solving and software development.
+Background in Physics from the University of Granada, with strong analytical and problem-solving skills applied to software development.

 ---